The Swing (album): Background

-Reception

-Critical response

-AllMusic's Stephen Thomas Erlewine noted that The Swing "retains the new wave pop sense and rock attack of their earlier albums, while adding a stronger emphasis on dance rhythms".
-He liked the improved songwriting "with more than half of the album featuring memorable hooks".
-Australian musicologist Ian McFarlane opined that "[it] boasted all the confident swagger and accomplished rock hooks of a band on the cusp of international acceptance".

-Fellow Australian journalists, John O'Donnell, Toby Creswell and Craig Mathieson, found that Rodgers' effort with "Original Sin" had delivered a track with a "confident rhythm" and helped the band so that "they now had focus; the lyrical image ... fitted their circumstances".
-Meanwhile, Launay, after hearing that track, "accepted the challenge" of providing a "sense of reinvention" for the group so that "post-punk affectations and new romantic plumage were fading away, revealing a rock band with funk leanings and pop instincts".

-AllMusic writer Zac Johnson said "Raw and jittering, The Swing arrived before the megahits Listen Like Thieves, Kick, and X, and is a perfect bridge between their punked - up new wave early albums and the pop powerhouses they would still become."

-Rolling Stone Australia listed The Swing at #32 on the list of the 200 greatest Australian albums of all time.

-Top 100 Albums of 1984: Slicing Up Eyeballs' Best of the '80s - part 5, The Swing was listed at #11 on the list of 100 greatest albums of 1984."

-Charting and awards
+Release

 The Swing peaked at number one on the Australian Kent Music Report Albums Chart for five non-consecutive weeks from early April to mid-May 1984.
 It remained in the top 100 for over 100;weeks.
 On the New Zealand Albums Chart it reached No. 6.

 Beyond its local success, this album, as its predecessor, entered the US Top 75, reaching No. 52 on the Billboard 200; it also entered the Canadian Top 40, where it reached No. 27 on the RPM 100 Albums.
 In Europe, The Swing entered the Top 20 in France due to the big success of its single "Original Sin" which reached the French Top 5 during the summer of 1984; and the Top 40 in the Netherlands.

 In October 2010, The Swing, was listed in the book, 100 Best Australian Albums at No. 56, with their 1987 album, Kick at No. 11.
 In 2011 The Swing was re-released as a remastered edition.
 The remastering engineer was Giovanni Scatola.
 In February 2014 The Swing returned to the top 50 on the ARIA Albums Chart, with the local airing of a mini-series, INXS: Never Tear Us Apart, on the Seven Network.

+Critical reception

+AllMusic's Stephen Thomas Erlewine noted that The Swing "retains the new wave pop sense and rock attack of their earlier albums, while adding a stronger emphasis on dance rhythms".
+He liked the improved songwriting "with more than half of the album featuring memorable hooks".
+Zac Johnson, also of AllMusic, said "Raw and jittering, The Swing arrived before the megahits Listen Like Thieves, Kick, and X, and is a perfect bridge between their punked - up new wave early albums and the pop powerhouses they would still become."

+Australian musicologist Ian McFarlane opined that "[it] boasted all the confident swagger and accomplished rock hooks of a band on the cusp of international acceptance".
+Fellow Australian journalists, John O'Donnell, Toby Creswell and Craig Mathieson, found that Rodgers' effort with "Original Sin" had delivered a track with a "confident rhythm" and helped the band so that "they now had focus; the lyrical image ... fitted their circumstances".
+Meanwhile, Launay, after hearing that track, "accepted the challenge" of providing a "sense of reinvention" for the group so that "post-punk affectations and new romantic plumage were fading away, revealing a rock band with funk leanings and pop instincts".

+Rolling Stone Australia listed The Swing at number 32 on the list of the 200 greatest Australian albums of all time, while Slicing Up Eyeballs' ranked it number 11 on their list of the 100 greatest albums of 1984."